Division of Student Life

 Clark Field House, 607-746-4675

-The Athletics Department offers a wide variety of varsity sports for those who want to compete at the highest level and a combination of excellent facilities: Neil Riddell lighted all weather Turf Field, Fitness Center, Aquatics Center, Bubble, College Golf Course, and Floyd L. Maines Arena, and including a 400-meter outdoor track, outdoor basketball courts, intramural fields, softball fields, racquetball courts and outdoor tennis courts.
+The Athletics Department offers a wide variety of varsity sports for those who want to compete at the highest level and a combination of excellent facilities: Neil Riddell lighted all weather Turf Field, Fitness Center, Aquatics Center, Bubble, College Golf Course, and Floyd L. Maines Arena, and including a 400-meter outdoor track, outdoor basketball courts, intramural fields, softball fields, and racquetball courts.
 Complementing competitive schedules and a dedicated, knowledgeable group of coaches has made the “Broncos” one of the most well-respected college athletics programs for men and women in New York State and the nation.
 The Athletics Department is a member of NCAA Division III and the North Atlantic Conference (NAC).
 SUNY Delhi is committed to educational and athletic excellence and invites you to become part of the tradition.

 Intramural & Fitness Programs